LennartFr/2019-7-18-LL-Blockchain-SF/README.md

 1. How do we get started?

-1. On your laptop: how to install the Visual Studio Code with the IBM Blockchain Platform plugin
+1. IBM Visual Studio Code with IBP plugin and creating your MVP

 1. How to create your first Smart Contract with Visual Studio Code